EENCloud/api-docs/source/includes/_api_user.md

 is_edit_camera_less_billing | Allows editing all camera settings except retention and full video resolution (no ability to add/delete).
 View Previews is enabled automatically with this permission is_layout_admin             | Enables the management of layouts (any user can create/edit/delete their own layouts.
-User layouts are always visible to admin users) is_user_create_layout       | Enables creation of layouts. is_live_video               | Allows viewing full resolution video live from cameras.
+User layouts are always visible to admin users) is_user_create_layout       | Enables creation of layouts. is_edit_map                 | Ability to add and edit floors, lines and shapes on the map. is_live_video               | Allows viewing full resolution video live from cameras.
 View previews is enabled automatically with this permission is_ptz_live                 | Enables the control over pan, tilt, zoom and recall stations while viewing preview or live video of PTZ cameras.
 View previews is enabled automatically with this permission is_recorded_video           | View history browser and archived video from cameras.
 View previews is enabled automatically with this permission